qixwang/mc-docs.zh-cn/articles/application-gateway/application-gateway-create-probe-ps.md

 # Assign the address range 10.0.0.0/24 to a subnet variable to be used to create a virtual network.
 $subnet = New-AzVirtualNetworkSubnetConfig -Name subnet01 -AddressPrefix 10.0.0.0/24

-# Create a virtual network named appgwvnet in resource group appgw-rg for the China North region using the prefix 10.0.0.0/16 with subnet 10.0.0.0/24.
+# Create a virtual network named appgwvnet in resource group appgw-rg for the China North 2 region using the prefix 10.0.0.0/16 with subnet 10.0.0.0/24.
-$vnet = New-AzVirtualNetwork -Name appgwvnet -ResourceGroupName appgw-rg -Location 'China North' -AddressPrefix 10.0.0.0/16 -Subnet $subnet
+$vnet = New-AzVirtualNetwork -Name appgwvnet -ResourceGroupName appgw-rg -Location 'China North 2' -AddressPrefix 10.0.0.0/16 -Subnet $subnet

 # Assign a subnet variable for the next steps, which create an application gateway.
 $subnet = $vnet.Subnets[0]